felixjones/gba-tutorial/_introduction/architecture.md

 |Kibibyte|Kilobyte        |1024 Bytes|KiB       |K        |
 |Mebibyte|Megabyte        |1024 KiB  |MiB       |M        |

-When required, we'll use the 1998 IEC names and symbols as it avoids ambiguity.
+When required, we'll use the 1998 IEC names and symbols as they avoid ambiguity.
 The LD symbols are used in linker scripts, which will be important later.

+## Cache?

+GBA has no cache.

 ### Internal RAM